astro-tech/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my test blog"
+title: "Welcome to astro-tech blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+This blog site is made during a tutorial.
+Testing **bold** and *italic*.